Trinity Medical Centre

 Registration information and forms

-Due to the current COVID 19 pandemic you can register by downloading the forms below and emailing, posting or dropping them off in the black box near the entrance.
-The email address you need to send them to is email@example.com .
+You can register by downloading the forms below and emailing, posting or dropping them off in the black box near the entrance.
+The email address you need to send them to is firstname.lastname@example.org .
 If you don’t have access to a computer and are unable to download you can come down to the surgery and collect a registration pack.
 The registration pack consists of filling in the GMS1 New patient registration form, the adult registration or Child registration form and then the online access for appropriate to you if this is something you would like.

 Our practice area is the sea to the south, the eastern boundary is Holland road, continuing into Silverdale Road up to the Old Shoreham Road, eastwards towards the junction of the Old Shoreham Road and Dyke Road and then northwards up to the roundabout at the top of Dyke Road Avenue, then southwards down King George VI Drive until the junction with Nevill Road and then following Nevill Road down to the Old Shoreham Road.
 Westwards along the Old Shoreham Road until the eastern boundary comprising of a straight-line of Bolsover Road, Coleman Avenue and Wish Road down to the sea which extends up to the Old Shoreham Road.